danthomps1999/481W-Senior-Project-Free-Labor/README.md

 ### Kevin Hammermeister

+### Nick Garska

+after early collage im now finishing what I started hopefuly this semester I enjoy backend programing, algorithms and have an intresset in AI

 ### [Solomon Hatchett](https://github.com/SoloTHatt)

 This will most likely be my last year at Eastern Michigan University.
 I transferred here from Monroe Community College and and proficient in C sharp, C++ and Java.
 My hobbies including video games, TV and coding for fun.